shahinsalehiin/wcEazy-Free/readme.txt

 	<li><strong>URL Coupon:</strong> Generate unique URLs to any coupon in your e-commerce store.
 Adding a URL to any coupon, you can apply a coupon code automatically just by clicking a link.</li>
 	<li><strong>Free Shipping Bar:</strong> A floating banner that displays at the top or bottom of your website and informs visitors that you provide free shipping or other offers is known as a free shipping bar.
 It's an excellent approach to encourage customers to complete the checkout process.</li>
 	<li><strong>Address Book:</strong> A custom account page menu that gives your customers the option to store multiple billing and shipping addresses and retrieve them on checkout.
 Addresses can be updated and modified quickly and easily in /my-account/, or saved as part of the checkout process.</li>
+	<li><strong>Product Filter:</strong> Easy way to implement a custom shop page like grid of products into any page using shortcode.
+Including advanced filtering option to let your customers get the right thing they want.
+Filtering products via product name, price, rating, category and stock status is now no more depended to theme.</li>
 </ol>

 <br>